GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

                     1. Receive halos from domains that have advanced to the same time, and have the same cell size.
                     2. Compute the right-hand-side for the implicit solve.
                     3. Guess the solution at the end of the substep using quadratic-in-time extrapolation from solutions at the start of the last 3 global timesteps.
                     4. Iteratively update the solution with implicit solves applied sequentially in the x-and-y directions (tridiagonal solves).
-These *inner iterations* are repeated once by default (corresponding to `md%domains(j)%tridiagonal_inner_iter=2`).
+These *inner iterations* are performed twice by default (corresponding to `md%domains(j)%tridiagonal_inner_iter=2`).
-                * Communicate halo data (among all domains) and receive halos from domains that have advanced to the same time.
+                * Communicate halo data (among all domains) and receive halos from domains that have advanced to the same time (whether dispersive or not).
                 * By default this completes the dispersive solve.
-But if `md%dispersive_outer_iterations_count > 1` then repeat the iterative update step of the *outer iteration*, and subsequent communication, until that many outer iterations are complete.
+                    * But if `md%dispersive_outer_iterations_count > 1` then repeat the iterative update step of the *outer iteration*, and subsequent communication, until that many outer iterations are complete.
                 * The default number of inner (2) and outer (1) iterations are adequate for problems tried so far, but can be adjusted if needed.
         * Advance to the next substep
-    * After the final substep, apply flux-correction and communicate once more.
+    * After the final substep (`s=`$N_{t}$), apply flux-correction and communicate once more.
 At this point all domains will have advanced one global timestep $dt = N_{t}\delta t$.
 * Compared to models without dispersion, models using dispersion thus require much more communication (factor of $2N_t + 1$) and computation (about 2-3x for `midpoint` if not dominated by communication).
 * In nested grid models, the implicit method may need halos to be thicker than SWALS provides by default, particularly on domains that only take 1 timestep for every global timestep (which are less likely to have thick halos by default).
 To address this one can increase the halo thickness by setting the integer `md%domains(j)%minimum_nesting_layer_thickness` (e.g. a value of 30 is used on the coarsest grids for some test problems).